• Home

 2.1 Type of residence

-Graph 1 , approximately half of all students in all grades live at home (those who normally commute from their parents' home).
-Among the remaining half, those living away from home, a , meaning they are visiting their hometowns, with this proportion tending to increase the younger the grade.
-While the percentage of students currently living away from home is in the 20% range for third- and fourth-year students, it's 39% for second-year students and 59% for first-year students.
-Nearly 60% of first-year students living away from home have either returned home or have not even come to Tokyo .
-On the flip side, this 40% of freshmen living away from home are currently living in Tokyo .
-It's easy to imagine the considerable mental stress this situation can cause students, who have just begun living alone in the unfamiliar city of Tokyo, can experience.
+Graph 1, approximately half of the students in every grade are students who live at home (those who commute from their parents' home).
+Among the remaining half of students who live away from home,a significant number are currently at home, meaning they are visiting their families, and this proportion tends to increase as the grade level decreases.The percentage of students currently living at home is in the 20% range for third and fourth-year students, but it rises to 39% for second-year students and 59% for first-year students.
+This means thatnearly 60% of first-year students who live away from home are visiting their families or haven't even come to Tokyo yet.
+On the other hand, this also40% of new students who live away from home are living in Tokyo.
+It is easy to imagine that this situation, occurring so soon after starting to live alone in unfamiliar Tokyo, is causing considerable mental stress.

 Return to Table of Contents